bsplt/Projection-Mapping-Quickstart-in-Processing/README.md

 This is the work flow you need to do to test your sketch as a mapped projection.

+### Adaptive Layout

 Please note that you should write you code adaptively to the screen size.
+Because the width and height parameters of your sketch change dynamically, you should use them to to determine positions and dimensions.

-As an example, this means you should write `float x = width / 10.0;` instead of `float x = 100.0;` because it will adapt to the changing size of the sketch when you distort with Projection Mapper.
+As an example, this means you should write `float x = width / 10.0;` instead of `float x = 100.0;`.

 ### More advanced knowledge